Welcome, we're here to help.

 On this page:

-To continue to be eligible for unemployment benefits, you must meet all of the requirements listed below and explained in detail later on this page:
+To continue to be eligible for unemployment benefits, you must be totally or partially unemployed (working part time) and meet all of the requirements listed below and explained in detail later on this page:

 To learn more about your work search requirements, go to the Work Search Requirements for Unemployment Benefits page.